 Inpatient Trauma Treatment

-The Trauma Disorders Program at Sheppard Pratt treats complex trauma-related disorders like post-traumatic stress disorder (PTSD) and dissociative disorders (DID) in a coed, inpatient environment.
+The Trauma Disorders Unit at Sheppard Pratt treats complex trauma-related disorders like post-traumatic stress disorder (PTSD) and dissociative disorders in a coed, inpatient environment.

 A Calm, Safe Environment for Inpatient Trauma Care

-Within the inpatient unit of The Trauma Disorders Program, we emphasize safety and stability.
+Within the Trauma Disorders Unit, we emphasize safety and stability.
 We take great care to build a healing environment (therapeutic milieu) where every member of the community contributes to recovery.